haziqj/iprior/cran-comments.md

 ## Test environments
 * local macOS High Sierra 10.13, R 3.4.2
+* OS X El Capitan 10.11.6 on travis-ci, R 3.3.3
-* Ubuntu 14.04.5 (devel, release and oldrel on travis-ci)
+* Ubuntu 14.04.5 on travis-ci, R devel, release and oldrel (with valgrind)
+* Windows Server 2012 R2 x64 build 9600 on appveyor-ci, R devel, release and oldrel
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 2 NOTEs:

 * checking installed package size ...
 NOTE installed size is  9.1Mb